Adobe-Consulting-Services/adobe-consulting-services.github.io/_posts/acs-aem-commons/features/2013-09-30-errorpagehandler.md

 ***Note: It is better to use the Page Properties-defined `errorPages` than the `paths` in the OSGi Configuration.
 Typically `paths` is left blank.***

+## Internationalization on Error Pages

+If your error pages require the I18N bundle, you must extend the I18NFilter configuration to include it in ERROR-scoped filter chain.

+* Create an nt:file node to configure the Sling I18N Filter

+  /apps/sling/config/org.apache.sling.i18n.impl.I18NFilter.config

+{% highlight %}
+service.ranking=I"-10000"
+sling.filter.scope=["REQUEST","ERROR"]
+{% endhighlight %}

+***Note:*** You must use a .config file because the `service.ranking` must be of type integer, which cannot be set on a sling:OsgiConfig node.